-In Canada, Hitachi Rail STS Canada is delivering the new Ontario Line trains, systems, and will operate and maintain the line for a 30-year term, as the leader of the Connect 6ix consortium.
-Alongside this major \$9 billion CAD contract, Hitachi Rail is also delivering another major Canadian Infrastructure project, the Hurontario LRT.
+In Canada, Hitachi Rail is leading several transformative projects.
+As the leader of the Connect 6ix consortium, the company is delivering trains and systems for the Ontario Line and will operate and maintain the line for a 30-year term under a landmark \$9 billion CAD contract.